Introducing Chronicle Detect

 Today, we’re excited to announce the availability of Chronicle’s threat detection capabilities.
 Since joining Google Cloud over a year ago, the Chronicle team has been innovating on our investigation and hunting platform to bring you Chronicle Detect, a set of modern detection capabilities built on Google infrastructure to help you identify threats at unparalleled speed and scale.

-Chronicle’s detection solution includes the next generation of our rules engine, a powerful rules language optimized to efficiently describe complex threat behavior, and a regular stream of new rules and indicators, built by our research team.
+Chronicle’s detection solution includes the next generation of our rules engine, a powerful rules language optimized to efficiently describe complex threat behavior, and an applied threat intelligence service that surfaces highly actionable threats in Chronicle environments based on Google’s collective insight and research into Internet-based threats.

 For accurate threat detection, some important components are needed — the first is diverse, high value security telemetry to run detections on.
 High volume, rich data such as EDR or XDR data is tough to use effectively for investigation or detection due to limitations around scale, performance, and cost.
 Using our Google-scale platform, security teams can send their security telemetry to Chronicle at a fixed cost so that the full picture of security data can be taken into account for detections.